CaSToRC-CyI/eurocc-tutorials/cyclone-tutorials/docs/tutorials/t02_accessing_and_navigating_cyclone.md

 edu26/    -> /nvme/scratch/edu26  # Shared scratch space for events
 ```

 > While these project directories (like `data_p166/`) will appear to be in your home directory, they are actually symbolic links (shortcuts) pointing to their real location on the `/onyx/data/` storage system.
 This is why you'll see them listed when you run `ls` in your home directory, even though they're physically stored elsewhere.
+For more information on Cyclones FileSystem please look at <a href="/tutorials/t01_introduction_to_hpc_systems/#142-file-system-overview"> Tutorial 01</a>.

 To see the contents of your own directory you can use the `ls` command when you login: